WeirdMidas/UperfCapacity/README.md

 # Capacity-Userspace Superset Scheduler

+## Modern, Energy-Conscious and Efficient Custom Scheduler

 一个Android用户态性能控制器，实现大部分内核态升频功能，并支持更多情景识别。

 A scheduling approach based on fine-grained control and focused on user space.
 Instead of relying on the rigid rules of conditional kernel schedulers, Uperf now takes things a step further.
 Based on the philosophy of a custom scheduler called CASS (Capacity-Aware Superset Scheduler), Uperf simplifies core selection based on demand and need.
 By specializing in single- and multi-core performance, cache locality, and energy efficiency, Uperf can schedule tasks more efficiently and beneficially for concurrent performance and energy savings.
+Based on this, UperfCapacity is a custom scheduler formula that seeks to maximize the physical capacity of SOCs that use it and are compatible.
+Ultimately, we'll be integrating ideas and formulas that Google uses in its devices, such as ADPF, to manage threads more seamlessly and efficiently with the SOC itself.

+Details see [the lead project](https://github.com/WeirdMidas/UperfCapacity/commits/master/) and if you want to help the project by creating a template for it or creating a profile for your specific SOC, you can see the compatible architecture templates [here](https://github.com/WeirdMidas/UperfCapacity/tree/master/config)

+---

+> [RECOMMENDATION!]
+> It is recommended to use the [SkyScene Addon](https://github.com/WeirdMidas/SkySceneAddon) module with Uperf to improve energy efficiency, fluidity, and performance by improving memory and I/O management.

+---

 ## 主要功能